 Auction advisory services

-Auctions are becoming more fashionable every day.
-What was once a forum for wholesale purchases by dealers acquiring stock has now become retail, a do-it-yourself occupation, open to everyone.
+Once a forum for wholesale purchases by dealers acquiring stock, auctions have now become a retail, do-it-yourself occupation, open to everyone.
 But everyone does not have the specialized professional knowledge needed for buying expensive art at auction and doing it yourself can have some pitfalls.
 Some of the biggest traps an unwary auction goer can fall into are set forth in one of our newsletter articles Thirteen Questions.
 This has become our most frequently requested text and excerpts from this article have been reprinted in a number of trade magazines and business journals.